Gặp nhau cuối năm: Controversies

 In 2017, some of the show's jokes were censored by VTV.
 However, VFC later released the original cut of the show on YouTube.

 In 2018, VFC and VTV were criticized for allowing several offensive jokes on the LGBT community and body shaming.
 The issue was met with polarized reactions but VFC and VTV gave no further comments.

+In 2023, Xuân Bắc was criticized for a Facebook post on January 24 about a son who heavily criticizes his mother's handmade bánh chưng (a traditional dish in Tết), only to get a slap as a punishment for being rude.
+The post was believed to be a response to negative review of the show.
+Viewers had mixed opinions on the issue, and most of them believed that Xuân Bắc was disrespecting the viewers of the show.